-The following is an outline of the steps involved in the design approval process where as your builder has not already received pre approval.
+The following is an outline of the steps involved in the design approval process.

 Step One: Preliminary Architectural Review

 In order to provide a systematic and uniform review of the proposed construction, the design documents should adhere to the criteria outlined below.